 The response scale for each question is a 5-point Likert agreement scale:

-We follow these 10 questions with a single open-ended question that asks, “Is there anything else you’d like to share with us about GitLab’s usability?”
+We follow these 10 questions with a single open-ended question that asks, “What problems or frustrations have you experienced while using GitLab?”

 These questions are delivered in survey format to users of the product.

 We adopted the System Usability Scale at GitLab in FY20-Q1.
-We deploy the survey quarterly to SaaS users and bi-quarterly to our Self-Managed users.
+We deploy the survey bi-quarterly to both our SaaS and Self-Managed users.
 This has allowed us to understand the overall usability of our product and track changes over time.
 We’ve begun relying on SUS as a KPI for the UX Department and we have multiple OKR-related efforts underway to try and improve our score.

 With this emphasis, it’s important that SUS is deployed in a rigorous and sustainable manner.